SNAP Benefits in Pennsylvania: How to Apply and Qualify

 How to Use Your SNAP Benefits in Pennsylvania

-Once approved for SNAP, you'll want to know how to use your benefits, what you can buy, and where to shop.
+Once you are approved for SNAP, you will want to know how to use your benefits, including what you can buy and where.

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of it like a debit card, but specifically for your food assistance.
-It makes buying groceries simple and discreet.
+Your SNAP benefits are loaded onto an Electronic Benefits Transfer (EBT) card each month.
+Think of it as a special debit card just for your food assistance.
+The card is linked to your SNAP account, holding the funds you are approved for.

 What Can You Buy with SNAP Benefits?